helixd2s/ArchAgeShaders/README.md

 ### Where planar reflections?

-I resolved to decline planar reflections due layers 5 and 6.
+I decided to decline planar reflections due layers 5 and 6.
 I decided, that more priority has performance, faster POM, nicer screen space reflections.

 ### Blend states mod NO more required